united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/datainfrastructure/unified-namespace.md

 ## What are the limitations?

-- Increased complexity in integrating MQTT with Kafka.
-- The specific topic structure should be used.
-- We recommend using JSON payloads that require more resource than Protobuf or Avro.
-However, JSON enhances the capability of OT professionals to work with and understand messages.
+The limitations of the Unified Namespace primarily revolve around its technical complexity.
+Integrating MQTT with Kafka can be challenging, requiring a solid understanding of both systems.
+Additionally, the specific topic structure mandated by UMH must be adhered to, which might limit flexibility in some cases.
+While JSON is the only supported payload format due to its accessibility, it's important to note that it can be more resource-intensive compared to formats like Protobuf or Avro.

 ## Where to get more information?